lightbend/lightbend-orchestration-docs/src/main/paradox/kubernetes-development.md

 # Kubernetes Development

-[sbt-reactive-app](https://github.com/lightbend/sbt-reactive-app) includes an sbt task, `deploy minikube`, that can be used to simplify running your application in your local Minikube.
+[sbt-reactive-app](https://github.com/lightbend/sbt-reactive-app) includes an sbt task, `rpDeploy minikube`, that can be used to simplify running your application in your local Minikube.
 This is especially useful as a development tool to get a quick feedback on modifications as you develop your applications.